A bit of background: I

 in a small town that is

-home to the second
+home to one of the

-largest microbrewery in
+largest microbreweries in

-Massachusetts.
+Hampden Brewery.
 One small

 brewery after another